ATTENDANCE DATA AND REPORTS

 - Attendance is not counted for students who have attended a private school or any other public school outside Broward County.
 Those years cannot be counted toward this attendance recognition.

-- A student who submits satisfactory documentation regarding absences due to the observance of a religious holiday, or because the tenets of that student’s religion forbid secular activity, should not be disqualified from the attendance recognition/awards/incentives at the district level.
+- A student who submits satisfactory documentation regarding absences due to the observance of a religious holiday, or because the tenets of that student’s religion forbid secular activity, should not be disqualified from the attendance recognition/awards/incentives at the district level for those excused absences.

 - “BEST IN CLASS”: The best attendance for all grades K-12.
 Considered for seniors only.
 Best attendance does not necessarily mean perfect attendance.

-- Perfect attendance recognition in levels K-5, 6-8, and 9-12.
+- Perfect attendance recognition is for school levels including K-5, 6-8, and 9-12.
 Combination schools will be recognized at each level.
 (Children in a K-8 center will be recognized for attendance in K-5 and 6-8.)

 - Data for District eligibility is compiled at the completion of the 3rd marking period for the school year of the recognition (grades 5, 8, and 12).